Plant and Soil Science M.S.

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

 An undergraduate major in an appropriate agricultural, environmental, biological, or physical science.
-Satisfactory scores on the Graduate Record Examination, general (aptitude) section.
+GREs are recommended but not required.

 Minimum Degree Requirements for the Degree of Master of Science